ogmini/ogmini.github.io/_posts/2025-3-25-David Cowen Sunday Funday SSH Windows.md

 ![network traffic](/images/ssh-challenge-windows/network.png)

-### Standrd Username/Password Authentication to Windows OpenSSH Server
+### Standard Username/Password Authentication to Windows OpenSSH Server

 The artifacts on the client Windows 11 machine are the same as when connecting to the Debian machine.